 Note: As running DISM requires the internet connection, you should start computer in the Safe Mode with Networking if you cannot boot it normally.

-After the operation is completed successfully, exit the window and restart your computer.
 Then, check if the stack-based buffer overrun issue has been resolved.
 Besides, you can run the SFC scan again as your needs.

 disable third-party services

-Fix 4: Perform System Restore (If Available)
+Method 6: Perform System Restore

 If you have enabled System Protection feature to protect your computer and created a restore point at least before the stack-based buffer overrun issue occurs, perhaps you can try reverting your computer to a previous restore point to fix the problem.